 At September 30, 2023, we had cash of approximately \$7.5 million.
-We believe that cash as of September 30, 2023, will be sufficient to fund our operating expenses and capital expenditure requirements into early February 2024.
+We believe that cash as of September 30, 2023, and funds obtained in the fourth quarter of 2023 will be sufficient to fund our operating expenses and capital expenditure requirements into early February 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 To finance our operations beyond that point, we will need to raise additional capital which cannot be assured.
 If we are unable to raise additional capital in sufficient amounts or on terms we find acceptable, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.
 See "Liquidity and capital resources."